zhanyang01/Fun-Language-5622/README.md

 ## Features to be completed by mid-July:
 * Pronunciation check

-* Create the assessment & marking system
+* Assessment & marking system

 * Certificate of achievements

-* Improve on gamification and user interface

 * Friends list in profile page for users to connect with friends and peers